Portland’s Poet Laureate Provides Healing Words

 Maya Williams, the city’s youngest poet laureate, says “poetry is a way to feel less alone.”

 This summer Maya Williams, who is nonbinary, was sworn in as Portland’s seventh—and youngest—poet laureate.
 Hosted by the Portland Public Library, the honorary three-year position is filled by an artist selected both for their accomplishments in poetry and their tireless community work.
 Despite being only 25 years old, Williams fits the bill in both respects.
-They are a Maine Writers and Publishers Alliance Chapbook finalist, a winner of PortFringe’s Patron’s Choice Award for their spoken word performance When Speaking to an Extraterrestrial, and were among three artists of color representing Maine in the Kennedy Center Arts Across America series, hosted by Portland Ovations.
+They are a Maine Writers and Publishers Alliance Chapbook finalist, a winner of PortFringe’s Patron’s Choice Award for their spoken word performance When Speaking to an Extraterrestrial, and were among three artists of color representing Maine in the Kennedy Center Arts Across America series, hosted by Portland Ovations and Indigo Arts Alliance.
 Williams hosts an open mic for Port Veritas in Portland and workshops for Quill Books and Beverage in Westbrook, and works as MaineTransNet’s sexual assault program coordinator.

 What does one do as a poet laureate?